fkohrt/docassemble/_docs/config.md

 server-side encryption is based on information sent back by the external authentication provider.
-Encryption still happens (e.g., when `multi_user` is not set to `True`), but the encryption key is not a secret The protection offered by server-side encryption will be less, because a resourceful hacker could figure out the encryption key for decrypting interview answers, based on information stored unencrypted on the server.
+Encryption still happens (e.g., when `multi_user` is not set to `True`), but the encryption key is not a secret.
+The protection offered by server-side encryption will be less, because a resourceful hacker could figure out the encryption key for decrypting interview answers, based on information stored unencrypted on the server.